d3/d3/docs/d3-selection/joining.md

 <div>32</div>
 ```

 The order of the DOM elements matches the order of the data because the old data’s order and the new data’s order were consistent.
 If the new data’s order is different, use [*selection*.order](./modifying.md#selection_order) to reorder the elements in the DOM.
-See the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) example thread for more on data joins.
+See the [general update pattern](https://observablehq.com/@d3/general-update-pattern) notebook for more on data joins.

 ## *selection*.datum(value) {#selection_datum}